gemshub/GEMS3K/gemserver/reaktoro-server.md

 * main.cpp

 Implementation of ZeroMQ exchange.
-Would be the same for GEMS3K-server and Reactoro-server
+Would be the same for GEMS3K-server and Reaktoro-server

 * tnodeinterface.h

-NodeInterface interface, that must be implemented for GEMS3K-server and Reactoro-server
+NodeInterface interface, that must be implemented for GEMS3K-server and Reaktoro-server

 ```c++